 Security: For retailers accepting online payments, you must meet the requirements of the Payment Card Industry Security Standards Council (PCI SSC) for SSL certificate installation.
 These requirements are to ensure that merchants are using the latest technology to facilitate secure communication.

 Financing: Offering consumer financing options can result in higher average ticket revenue and customer loyalty.
-Many consumers are unable to afford a furniture purchase with a complete up-front payment and need access to credit to make their purchase.
+Many consumers are unable to afford a furniture purchase with complete up-front payment and need access to credit to make their purchase.

-Fees: Every credit card processor has their own fees and ways of determining those rates.
+Fees: Every credit card processor has its own fees and ways of determining those rates.
 Some may have fixed costs per transaction, while others have variable percentages or fees.
 The right choice for each business depends on prices and sales volume.

 64% of online payments in the US have grown approximately 4x as much as retail payments in the last four years.
 (Chargebee)